 Once the war ended the factory was all but forgotten, the crumbling brick walls left to fall apart and be overtaken by the dense Georgia foliage.
 When the area around Sweetwater Creek was turned into a state park, trails were forged that led hikers to the increasingly beautiful ruins.
 The site is recognizable from the popular “Hunger Games” films.

 Today the ruins still stand although their history is often overlooked by visitors to the site who stumble upon the once prosperous factory.

 Know Before You Go

-The Red Trail follows the creek with plenty of places for kids to play in.
-One of the best places for kids to play (carefully!) in the water is down stream of the ruins.
+The Red Trail follows the creek, with plenty of places for kids to play.
+One of the best places for kids to play (carefully!) in the water is downstream of the ruins.